Skip to content

 IT asset value recovery can differ by country depending on factors such as differences in regulations, cultural norms and local market conditions.

-• Providers that have locations in the same regions of your business (allows resale into the same region, such as for keyboard variations).
+• Is located in the same regions of your business (allows resale into the same region, such as for keyboard variations).

-• Having global resale capabilities in multiple regions.
+• Has global resale capabilities in multiple regions.

-• Recycling knowledge and capabilities to identify what should be recycled and not putting redundant equipment back into the business or on sale.
+• Has Recycling knowledge and capabilities to identify what should be recycled and not placing redundant equipment back into the business or on sale.

-• A responsible, managed recycling process for assets not suitable for resale.
+• Is a responsible, managed recycling process for assets not suitable for resale.

-• Look for owned and operated facilities — fewer people in the supply chain helps to optimize value recovery shares.
+• Offers owned and operated facilities — fewer people in the supply chain helps to optimize IT asset value recovery and shares.

 Different countries have different data security regulations that govern how IT assets must be disposed of to ensure the secure erasure of all sensitive data.